MeanderingAI/PointProcesses/README.md

 Learning from real data can be accomplished simply.
 I wouldn't use this in production, email me if you wish to utilize these techniques.

-# Next on the list

-I was hoping to have a python implementation of PCIM, just to get some nice plots.